Major Planning Applications

 Howard of Effingham School/Berkeley Homes Planning Appeal

-The Secretary of State has upheld a planning appeal by the developer on Wednesday March 21, to allow the 295-home development which will help to fund a £30 million rebuild of the Howard of Effingham school.
+The Secretary of State upheld a planning appeal by the developer on March 21 2018, to allow the 295-home development which will help to fund a £30 million rebuild of the Howard of Effingham school.

 The Drift Golf Club Application